 Usually, good driving for your car is also safer for you because it's safer.
-Read the tips from our experienced mechanics below.
+Read the advice from our experienced auto repair team below.

 Don't Push the Speed Limit

-It can be a thrill to race down the interstate, passing all the slower cars and experiencing tight handling as you weave through the lanes and around the curves.
-But driving like this can break the car.
-Our automobile experts at Christian Brothers in Burleson, TX believe that most trucks and cars perform best at 40-60 mph.
-If you go faster, the engine will burn more gas per mile driven and your transmission will wear out.
-Also, driving that fast means extra stress on all your engine parts, and that can cause early wear.
-In the end, driving at posted speed limits is the best way to display your pride.
+It can be a thrill to race down the interstate, passing all the other cars and proving your handling prowess as you weave through the lanes and around the curves.
+But realize that driving too fast can be bad for your engine.
+Our automobile professionals at Christian Brothers in Norman, Oklahoma, say that most trucks and cars perform best at forty to sixty miles per hour.
+If you go faster, your engine will use more fuel mile by mile and your transmission will be pushed to the max.
+Also, when you go so fast it means extra stress throughout the engine, and that can cause you to need early repairs.
+In the end, driving safely is a great way to show off that you're a proud car owner.

-It can be tricky to handle the transmission properly.
-We'll just go over a few of the ways.
-Don't ever move to park or reverse while your car is still moving.
-Next, don't go into park and run off without using the E brake.
-If it so happens that you do, all the weight of your truck or car will rest against the transmission instead of the brake.
-For manual transmission vehicles, be careful not to hold down the clutch between shifting.
-These little habits could save you thousands of dollars.
+There are several ways in which inattentive shifting behavior can wear out your transmission or clutch.
+Don't ever change directions or park while your car is still moving.
+Also, don't move the gears into park and leave the car without also putting on the parking brake.
+If you do, all the weight of your automobile will rest against the transmission.
+For manual transmission vehicles, be careful to remove your foot from the clutch when you aren't shifting.
+These simple tricks could save you thousands.

-If you've read our blog, you know our thoughts on idling.
-It's also unwise to rev your engine while stopped, especially if the engine isn't warm.
-When you do, the engine oil won't circulate properly and the catalytic convertor won't start working.
+We have covered engine idling in a previous blog, and the best advice is that you should avoid idling for more than about one minute.
+It's also unwise to rev while stopped, especially if you're doing so with a cold engine.
+If you do, the engine oil won't circulate properly and the catalytic convertor won't start working.
 Extreme temperature shifts are also a problem.

-Drive well and keep your ride clean from top to bottom.
-You should also be sure to check the oil, the tires and the lights regularly.
-Then, at least every 5,000 miles, bring your ride in to your Burleson Christian Brothers location for a pro checkup.
+Drive well and keep your auto tidy inside and out.
+You should also be careful to check the oil, the tires and the lights regularly.
+Then, at least every 5,000 miles, bring your auto in to your Norman Christian Brothers location for a professional checkup.